hannahbus/website/content/cv.md

 ----------
 2020

-: Research Assistant at the Chair Information Systems for Sustainable Society, University of Cologne
+: Research Assistant at the Chair of Information Systems for Sustainable Society, University of Cologne

 2019